-On a quarterly basis, Lincoln determines the enterprise fair value of over more than 5,000 portfolio companies for approximately 150 private equity sponsors and lenders.
+On a quarterly basis, Lincoln determines the enterprise fair value of more than 5,000 portfolio companies for approximately 150 private equity sponsors and lenders.
 These portfolio companies report quarterly financial results to the sponsor (i.e., private equity group) or lender.
-Lincoln obtains company and loan level information to create the Lincoln Senior Debt Index.
+Lincoln obtains company and loan level information to create the LSDI.